-Buzzluck Casino has undergone an interesting transformation over the past year.
-Originally the brain child of Alex Czajkowski, Buzzluck was forced to shut its doors last year, and it was eventually sold to Club World Casinos.
-Buzzluck Casino recently reopened with a new software, and many are interested to see how the casino fares: Does it operate smoothly, or does this new brand of casino need time to get the kinks ironed out?
+Buzzluck Casino has undergone an interesting transformation after some disastrous beginnings.
+One of many casinos to launch and subsequently shut down in an ultra-competitive industry, it was eventually sold to Club World Casinos.
+Buzzluck Casino recently reopened with a new software known as NuWorks, and many are interested to see how the casino fares.
+Does it operate smoothly, or does this new brand of casino need time to get the kinks ironed out?

 Buzzluck Casino is running a brand new software suite called NuWorks.
 NuWorks is affiliated with Real Time Gaming, and the similarities between the two software suites is noticeable to anybody who has played RTG in the past; and that is not necessarily a bad thing.